-Once a person works through the actual signup we prompt them to go through our “mini-store” experience to start customizing their app.
+Once a person works through the actual signup we prompt them to go through our “mini-store” experience to start customizing their new app.

 Ultimately the mini-store shipped as an MVP.
 After our Beta, it was clear it needed some updating.
-We needed a clear affordance to make the process more transparent. we tried a few different iterations of this and the one we landed on was a 3 part status indicator at the top of the page that’s purpose was to give people a sense of place and a feeling of completion as they signed up.
+We needed a clear affordance to make the process more transparent.
+We tried a few different iterations of this and the one we landed on was a 3 part status indicator at the top of the page that’s purpose was to give people a sense of place and a feeling of completion as they signed up.